timsims1717/gemrunner/NOTES.md

 * Light
   * Gives off extra light in dark levels
   * When used, just sets it down
+* Anti Gravity Machine
+  * When placed, dynamic objects go up instead of down
+  * No use action
+* Drill
+  * When used, drill straight down through the floor
+* Bubble/Jetpack
+  * When used, changes the player's method of travelling to flying
 * Other players
   * That player can get away by jumping, can grab stuff